rlevy/quantitative-inference-spring-2025/assets/syllabus/syllabus_top.markdown

 ## Intended Audience

 Class content will be of interest for students, postdocs, faculty, and researchers in brain & cognitive sciences, psychology, linguistics, and potentially for sister disciplines including computer science, political science, sociology, economics, and other social science fields.

-Content covered in the first half of 9.073, or equivalent, is a prerequisite.
+## Prerequisites

+There are no formal prerequisites, but the class uses linear algebra, calculus, and involves coding, so if you don't have background in all of these you may find it moves briskly.

-## Readings & Textbooks
+## Readings

 The readings list will be developed over the course of the semester, and will draw on a variety of readings from multiple fields.
 There is no ready-made textbook customized to the content we'll be covering, so keep in mind that different readings may vary in the terminology, notation, and framing used for the same fundamental concepts.
 I also endeavor to provide written lecture notes throughout the semester.